 Once we introduce function machines with whole numbers, we can extend to more advanced numbers.

 For example, to introduce negatives, ask your students, “With a ‘plus 5’ function machine, how do we get an output of 1?”
 This approach can also introduce decimals and negatives.

 Eventually, students can use non-counting numbers as inputs.
 This helps them see that operations work generally the same way with all categories of numbers.
 For example, a ‘times 7’ machine would show that 10 x 7 is 70, and .01 x 7 is .07.

 Such generalizing is a crucial element for introducing variables.
 Once students see that an ‘in-out machine’ multiplies by 3 and adds 7, it’s a small step to think of the input as ‘x’ and the output as ‘y.’

-You can also connect with other innovative educators in our Facebook group.
+Are your students fluent in finding patterns and understanding functions?
+Would you like to help them, but don’t know where to start?
+You can connect with other innovative educators in our Facebook group.
 The Reflective Teacher’s Community is dedicated to bringing creativity, collaboration, and conceptual learning to every student in every classroom.

 For more teaching tips and innovative ideas like this one, subscribe to our free Educator’s Newsletter.
 Each week, we share posts like this one with educators like you.
 Sign up to get a weekly dose of education inspiration, straight to your inbox.

 About the Author